canonical/lxd/doc/daemon-behavior.md

 LXD will attempt a clean shutdown of all the containers.
 After 30s, it will kill any remaining container.

-The container power\_state in the containers table is kept as it was so that LXD after the host is done rebooting can restore the containers as they were.
+The container `power_state` in the containers table is kept as it was so that LXD after the host is done rebooting can restore the containers as they were.

 ## SIGUSR1
-Write a memory profile dump to the file specified with \-\-memprofile.
+Write a memory profile dump to the file specified with `--memprofile`.